dorshinar/blog/content/blog/creating-github-actions/creating-github-actions.md

 ```

 Now your deployment will be exposed as an environment variable to you test suite, and you will be able to access it with `process.env.deployment`.

+That's pretty much it.
+Obviously there is a lot more you can do to perfect this action, you can add retry capabilities, rate limit handling and more.

+There is also a lot more you can with Github actions in general.
+You can put them on the [Github Action Marketplace](https://github.com/marketplace?type=actions) for everyone to find, you can add logs, logo and branding and more.
+The sky is the limit when it comes to things like that.

+If you don't want to go through the hassle of creating the action, I've published an action that does exactly that for my own personal use.
+It should work with any Github integration that creates Deployments with Github's API, and supports retries, rate-limiting and error handling.
+You can find it [here](https://github.com/marketplace/actions/get-deployment-url).

+Thank you for reading, I hope you've learned something and found my article useful.